Yivan000/lrc/README.md

 }
 ```

-If the LRC is enhanced, then that line will have these as arguments:
+If the LRC is enhanced, then that line will have these as the `args`:

 ```dart
 //The key string is the timestamp in angle brackets as seen in the raw lyrics.